Temporary high balances

 - A letter from an insurer regarding an insurance payout.

-- A letter from a lawyer, conveyancer, mortgage provider, former employer, pension trustees.
+- A letter from a lawyer, conveyancer, mortgage provider, former employer, or pension trustees.

 - Court orders.